JohnnyBazooka89/StSModTheBlackbeard/README.md

 2. Copy ModTheSpire files (ModTheSpire.jar, MTS.cmd, MTS.sh) to this folder.
 3. Create new folder named "mods".
 4. Copy BaseMod.jar and TheBlackbeardMod.jar into folder "mods".
-5. Double click on MTS.cmd and
+5. Double click on MTS.cmd, select "BaseMod" and "The Blackbeard Mod", and click "Play" button.

 Here is a great video showing how to install mods, by Xterminator: https://www.youtube.com/watch?v=r2m2aL1eEjw